 Thank you for visiting Lehrhaus.

 Lehrhaus receives submissions from authors with a wide range of levels of experience and background.
 A typical Lehrhaus essay offers a novel Torah or Jewishly-related insight, is text-based as appropriate, is well-crafted, and promotes civil discourse by avoiding ad hominem attacks.
-Our essays vary in length; prose submissions can range anywhere from 1,000-7,500 words.
+Our essays vary in length; prose submissions can range anywhere from 1,000-6,000 words.

-Genres include: the weekly Torah portion or Tanakh; Talmud and Halakhah; Jewish holidays, thought and history; contemporary commentary; and culture, which includes poetry, personal reflections, and analyses of literature, music, and the arts.
+Genres include: the weekly Torah portion or Tanakh; Talmud and Halakhah; Jewish holidays, thought and history; contemporary commentary; and culture, which includes poetry, personal reflections, short stories, and analyses of literature, music, and the arts.

 We look forward to receiving your submission soon!